acue/filterjitsu/README.md

 Navigate to [http://localhost:3000](http://localhost:3000)

 ## How to use
-The filterjitsu plugin is initialized by being chained onto a list of jQuery objects.
+The filterjitsu plugin is initialized by being called off of jQuery.fn (or $.fn).
 The plugin accepts an options object which will override the defaults defined within the plugin.

 Filterjitsu assumes a few things about the HTML and the URL structure on the page which it is